euclidesmendonca/GettingandCleaningDataAssignment/CodeBook.md

 The time and frequency prefix denote time and frequency captured at a constant rate of 50 Hz.
 XYZ is used to denote 3-axial signals in the X, Y and Z directions.

-It final file is composed by mean aggregated mesures for each subject.
+The final file is composed by mean aggregated measures for each subject.
 **Participant identification**
 ID